McCarthy Comments Fuel Speculation Of Liz Cheney's Removal From House GOP Leadership

 The 2020 presidential election was not stolen.
 Anyone who claims it was is spreading THE BIG LIE, turning their back on the rule of law, and poisoning our democratic system.— Liz Cheney (@Liz_Cheney) May 3, 2021

-The Wyoming lawmaker, the highest-ranking woman in House Republican leadership, has faced intense backlash from her party since she voted to impeach Trump over his role in the Jan.
+The Wyoming lawmaker, the highest-ranking woman in House GOP leadership, has faced intense backlash from her party since she voted to impeach Trump over his role in the Jan.
 6 insurrection.

 "There has never been a greater betrayal by a President of the United States of his office and his oath to the Constitution," Cheney said in a statement at the time.